youngturing/Mailing-machine/README.md

 # Mailing machine

 Application for email sending automation using Outlook.
-Application requires Outlook desktop pre installed in order to function. **Works only on Windows OS**.
+Application requires Outlook desktop preinstalled in order to function. **Works only on Windows OS**.

 ### Main use case:
 1. Download code from this repository